-You can submit an online nomination form (click here for online form).
+You can submit an online nomination form (click here for online form) using the username email@example.com and password public.
 A print version nomination form is also available (click here for PDF form) and may be submitted to the Village of Villa Park Environmental Concerns Commission by email at EnvironmentalConcerns@invillapark.com or to the Village of Villa Park (Attn: Environmental Concerns Commission) 20 S. Ardmore, Villa Park, IL 60181.

 Nominations are accepted for residential and nonresidential properties in Villa Park and may be submitted by property owners, business owners and by others who feel a project or site deserves recognition.

 Nomination forms will be kept on file for future consideration for a period of no more than two years from the date of submission.